muhaimin-qa/movie-app/README.md

 ## Yamin-movie app

-This simple movie app is to demonstrate basic CRUD using laravel resources, concept of routing and more importantly the concept of Testing using phpunit.
+This simple movie app is to demonstrate basic CRUD using laravel resources, concept of routing and the concept of Testing using phpunit.
 The feature for this app as follow:

-- User can add perform artisan command to get data (in this case movie information from IMBP API), and automatically populate the data into database.
+- User can add perform artisan command to get data (in this case movie information from IMDB API), and automatically populate the data into database.
 - User able to add movie into watchlist.
 - User able to store when they watched the movie by simple clicking on Watched/Unwatched button.
 - User able to create a new movie and store into the database.